Lens (vertebrate anatomy): Lens capsule

 The lens capsule is a smooth, transparent basement membrane that completely surrounds the lens.
 The capsule is elastic and its main structural component is collagen.
-It is synthesized by the lens epithelium and its main components in order of abundance are heparan sulfate proteoglycan (sulfated glycosaminoglycans (GAGs)), entactin, type IV collagen, laminin.
-The capsule is very elastic and so allows the lens to assume a more spherical shape when not under the tension of the suspensory ligaments.
-The human capsule varies from 2 to 28 micrometres in thickness, being thickest near the equator (peri-equatorial region) and thinnest near the posterior pole.
+It is presumed to be synthesized by the lens epithelium and its main components in order of abundance are heparan sulfate proteoglycan (sulfated glycosaminoglycans (GAGs)), entactin, type IV collagen and laminin.
+The capsule is very elastic and so allows the lens to assume a more spherical shape when the tension of the suspensory ligaments is reduced.
+The human capsule varies from 2 to 28 micrometres in thickness, being thickest near the equator (peri-equatorial region) and generally thinner near the posterior pole.

-The photo from an electron microscope shows an specialist area of the capsule near the equator where one of the thousands of suspensory ligaments attach.
-The attachment must be strong enough to stop the ligament being detached from the lens capsule.
-Forces are generated from holding the lens in place and added to when focusing.
-The anterior and posterior capsule is thinner with no similar structures that could scatter light in the visual path.
+The photos from electron and light microscopes show an area of the capsule lens equator where the capsule grows and adjacent to where thousands of suspensory ligaments attach.
+Attachment must be strong enough to stop the ligaments being detached from the lens capsule.
+Forces are generated from holding the lens in place and the forces added to during focusing.
+While the capsule is thinnest at the equator where its area is increasing, the anterior and posterior capsule is thinner than the area of ligament attachment.